TERMS AND CONDITIONS OF BUSINESS

 5.1.
-Standard (2-3 working days) delivery charges shall be waived on all orders of prebuilt Elo products in excess of £250 excluding VAT for delivery to UK Mainland destinations at the discretion of the Company.
+Standard (2-3 working days) delivery charges may be waived on all orders of prebuilt Elo products in excess of £250 excluding VAT for delivery to UK Mainland destinations at the discretion of the Company.
 The seller reserves the right to withdraw the promotion at any time without notice.

 5.2.
 Free delivery promotion does not apply to: